Nainil30/ADS_Recommendation/README.md

 cd crop-and-fertilizer-recommendation-system
 pip install -r requirements.txt python app.py

-6. **Further Actions:**
-   - You can experiment with different data inputs to see how various soil and environmental changes might affect the recommendations.
-   - This can be particularly useful for planning future planting and fertilization strategies to maximize yield and sustainability.

 By following these steps, users can easily leverage the Crop and Fertilizer Recommendation System to make informed decisions about their agricultural practices.